Sensor Data for Sustainable Water Services in Humanitarian Contexts: South Sudan

 The collaboration was with academics from five European academic institutions – University of Oxford, University of Reading, the British Geological Survey (BGS), University College London (UCL) and UNESCO-IHE as well as representatives from partner organisations and the film company, Room3.
 The main film is here; and the series of shorter films are here.

 Striving for Borehole Drilling Professionalism in Africa: A Review of a 16-Year Initiative through the Rural Water Supply Network from 2004 to 2020 – a published paper

 Despite its strategic importance, the practical realities of borehole drilling provision in Africa, including driller skills, siting, supervision, drilling standards, drilling procurement and contract management, drilling professionalism and drilling regulation have been neglected by academic research.
 This paper charts the story, outcomes and impact of efforts by the Rural Water Supply Network (RWSN) on drilling professionalism and manual drilling for 16 years.
 At a total cost of about USD 750,000, the profile of drilling professionalism and manual drilling have been raised, providing materials and inspiring action.
-Thousands of stakeholders have improved their knowledge.
-Alas, despite the importance of water well drilling, and commitments to SDG 6.1, capacity strengthening in this area remains a marginal issue for national and international political leadership, and arguably for international funding agencies.
-Kerstin Danert led this work from 2005, initially as an independent consultant in Uganda, from August 2008 to April 2020 with Skat Foundation and from May 2020 from Ask for Water GmbH.
+Thousands of stakeholders have improved their knowledge but the issue remains marginal for national and international political leadership.
+Kerstin Danert led this work from 2005, as an independent consultant in Uganda, with Skat Foundation and then from Ask for Water GmbH.
 Visit RWSN’s Professional Drilling and Manual Drilling web pages to access materials online.
 Co-authored with Dotun Adekile and Jose Gesti Canuto.

 A Turning Point for Manual Drilling in the Democratic Republic of Congo